AmadeusITGroup/cloud-cost-allocation/README.md

 ## TODO

-- Cost readers for GCP and AWS.
+- Cost reader for FOCUS
 - Split and dispatch of the provider meter values when CloudTagSelector is used.
 - Support product dimension in cloud tags
-- Unit test for further amount allocation